sarahbashir/realityTV_project/predictive_model.md

 Global_dataset = pd.Dataframe() // empty dataframe

 For every season i:
-For j in range(500): // how many times we bootstrap each season.
-Feel free to change 500
+For j in range(500): // how many times we bootstrap each season
 	sample 2000 tweets
 	Sentiments = {}
 	for each tweet in the sample: